HARISKHAN-1729/Policies-comparsion-3-DOF-suspension-system-OQV-/README.md

-# Comparsion of the performance of active suspension system for a OQV, when subjected to different road conditions
+# Comparative analysis of PID, LQR and MPC for active suspension system with 3-DOF

 ---